jmcn1/100-days-of-code/log.md

 **Thoughts** Didn't get a chance to update yesterday, but the first 3 projects are done!
 Now working on the technical documentation page.
 Making sure all of my projects get uploaded to Github!

 Side note for future use: Tools/systems/OS I am currently working with: Java, HTML/CSS, Ruby (Ruby on Rails), Git/Github, Heroku, Linux (Xubuntu)

+### Day 10-11: May 24-25, 2019

+**Progress**: Working through freeCodeCamp and codegym

+**Thoughts** Didn't get a chance to update yesterday, focused on my last couple projects in responsive web design, decided to shift gears today and focus on Javascript.

+Side note for future use: Tools/systems/OS I am currently working with: JavaScript, Java, HTML/CSS, Ruby (Ruby on Rails), Git/Github, Heroku, Linux (Xubuntu)